Farnek Launches Dedicated Service Provider For UAE Events Sector

-(MENAFN- Dubai PR Network) Leading FM company unveils TRENDZ, to provide FM solutions specifically for the UAE's burgeoning events & exhibitions sector

-Dubai, United Arab Emirates, 06 January 2025: Leading UAE-based smart and green facilities management (FM) company Farnek has launched TRENDZ Events, a dedicated service provider, offering comprehensive FM solutions for large-scale events, aiming to capitalise on the UAE's growing events and exhibitions sector.
+Leading UAE-based smart and green facilities management (FM) company Farnek has launched TRENDZ Events, a dedicated service provider, offering comprehensive FM solutions for large-scale events, aiming to capitalise on the UAEs growing events and exhibitions sector.

 The UAE event management market is estimated to be worth over $12 billion, according to research company, Mordor Intelligence, with CAGR forecasted growth of more than 12% over the next five years.